manticoresoftware/manticoresearch-php/docs/indexclass.md

 It returns an array with:

 - _index as index name
-- deleted as number of found documents and deleted
+- deleted as the number of found and deleted documents

 ```json
 {"_index":"test","deleted":0}